-The farm tour was a valuable aspect of the school and gave participants a first-hand look of crops grown in the area and valuable farm management recommendations.
-The tour visited a local vegetable farm, a hydroponic lettuce operation, and the fruit tree plots at the West Florida Research and Education Center.
+The farm tours were a valuable aspect of the schools and gave participants a first-hand look at crops grown in the area and valuable farm management recommendations.
+The tours visited a local vegetable farm, a hydroponic lettuce operation, and the fruit tree plots at the West Florida Research and Education Center.